protontypes/open-sustainable-technology/README.md

 - [Nos Gestes Climat](https://github.com/incubateur-ademe/nosgestesclimat) - In 10 Minutes,get an estimate of your carbon footprint.
 - [Carbon Intensity API](https://github.com/carbon-intensity/api-definitions) - The Carbon Intensity API uses cutting-edge machine learning and sophisticated power system modelling to forecast carbon intensity and generation mix 96+ hours ahead for every region in the UK.
 - [Eco Surf Analyser](https://github.com/les-enovateurs/estimate-good-website) - A browser extension that provides sustainability scores for websites, helping users understand the environmental impact of their browsing habits.
+- [CATS: the Climate-Aware Task Scheduler](https://github.com/GreenScheduler/cats) - A lightweight Python-based tool that calculates the optimal time to run a compute job to minimise its carbon intensity enabling environmentally-conscious scheduling.

 ### Carbon Offsets and Trading